Blazemeter/taurus/site/dat/docs/Selenium.md

       width: 1024
       height: 768
 ```

 Note: SeleniumExecutor uses shared virtual display for all executions.

+Deprecation Note: using `virtual-display` in `selenium` module settings is deprecated and will be removed
+in the future, you should use [Virtual Display Service](Services.md#Virtual-Display-Service).

 ## Appium